Shares vs options: what’s the difference?

-For startup founders, company equity (a.k.a. shares) is a precious commodity.
-It needs to be given away sparingly.
-It’s divided amongst co-founders, used to incentivise early team and advisors, and exchanged with future investors until the company is able fund its own growth sustainably.
-Give away too much in early stage rounds, and you’ll have none left for future investors or employees.
+Equity is distributed in the form of shares, which are divided between co-founders, used to incentivise early employees and advisors, and exchanged with investors until the company is able to fund its own growth sustainably.
+Give away too much equity in early stage funding rounds, and you’ll have none left for future investors or employees.

-Whereas you’ll give equity to investors in the form of shares, for everyone else you will have the option to give share options instead.
-Typically you’d only ever give shares to co-founders, and issue share options to employees and other advisors.
+But for co-founders, employees, advisors, consultants and directors things get trickier.
+Here, you can choose to give share options instead.
+Typically you’d only ever give shares to co-founders, and issue share options to employees and advisors.

 Typically early stage startups are pre-revenue and pre-funding, and shares aren’t recognised as having a value in the eyes of HMRC.